ElsaTam/obsidian-fancy-a-story/docs/docs/stylesettings/stylesettings.md

 - **Top**: at the top of the window
 - **Ribbon**: split the ribbon space in two, the status-bar goes in the bottom part

+#### Show note header on hover
+Hide the note header by default and reveal it only on hovered.

+#### Also crop the corners of the central pane
+Make the left/top corners circular - like the sidebars - in the central pane when the sidebars are opened.

 ## Sidebars

 #### Bookmark style for the tabs